 Basis of Award.
-As between proposals which comply with this Notice, the Bonds will be sold to the responsible bidder offering to purchase each Series of the Bonds at the lowest true interest cost to the Town.
-For the purpose of determining the successful bidder, the true interest cost to the Town will be the annual interest rate, compounded semiannually, which, when used to discount all payments of principal and interest payable on such series of Bonds to December 15, 2010, the date of the Bonds, results in an amount equal to the purchase price for such series of Bonds, excluding interest accrued to the date of delivery.
-If there is more than one responsible bidder making said offer at the same lowest true interest cost, such series of Bonds will be sold to the responsible bidder whose proposal is selected by the Town by lot from among all such proposals.
+As between proposals which comply with this Notice, the Bonds will be sold to the responsible bidder offering to purchase the Bonds at the lowest true interest cost to the Town.
+For the purpose of determining the successful bidder, the true interest cost to the Town will be the annual interest rate, compounded semiannually, which, when used to discount all payments of principal and interest payable on the Bonds to March 15, 2010, the date of the Bonds, results in an amount equal to the purchase price for the Bonds, excluding interest accrued to the date of delivery.
+If there is more than one responsible bidder making said offer at the same lowest true interest cost, the Bonds will be sold to the responsible bidder whose proposal is selected by the Town by lot from among all such proposals.
 It is requested that each proposal be accompanied by a statement of the percentage of true interest cost completed to four decimal places.
 Such statement shall not be considered as part of the proposal.